-To start training a dog to avoid food from strangers, it's best to wait until the pup is an adolescent.
+To start training a dog to not accept food from strangers, it's best to wait until the pup is an adolescent.
+A young puppy needs to learn basic commands and understand that you are leader and then they can move on to more complicated training like this.
 The training can take weeks of daily sessions to perfect.
+This lesson can also be taught to mature dogs; just remember to have patience as you and your dog work together.
 You also have to take into consideration how broad of a spectrum of avoidance you're looking for.
 Do you want the dog only to take food from you?
 Should they eat only inside the house?
 Would you like to use a special bowl for eating?
 All of these factors will be at play during training.

-An Assistant: It's much easier to teach a dog this behavior if you have a stranger on hand to test out how things are going.
+It's much easier to teach a dog this behavior if you have a "stranger" on hand to test out how things are going.
 Try to get someone that your pup has never met to help you.

 To complete food avoidance training, you're going to need to devote time for at least one session a day.
 And don't expect this to happen overnight.
 It may take weeks before your pooch understands what's going on.